Sara McManus (field hockey)

 Sara McManus (born 14 August 1993) is a Canadian field hockey player.

 Personal life

 Sara McManus was born and raised in Tsawwassen, British Columbia.
 She studied kinesiology at the University of British Columbia.

 McManus is sponsored by Ritual Hockey.

 Career

 Under–21

 McManus made her debut for the Canada U–21 in 2012 at the Pan American Junior Championship in Guadalajara.

 In 2013, she captained the team at the FIH Junior World Cup in Mönchengladbach.

 National team

 McManus made her debut for the national team in 2011.

 Throughout her career, McManus has medalled multiple times.
 She won bronze and silver medals at the 2015 and 2019 editions of the Pan American Games, respectively.
 She has also won bronze twice at the 2013 and 2022 Pan American Cups.

 She also represented Canada at the XX and XXI Commonwealth Games.

+When she retired, with 216 international appearances under her belt, McManus was the second most capped woman in Canadian hockey history.